-Here are the definitions of some of the key things to know.
+Here are some definitions of the key things to know.

-An IBAN helps banks identify an account which can be used for making and receiving international payments.
+An IBAN helps banks identify an account being used for making and receiving international payments.

-For HSBC customers, this number is found at the top of bank statements near your account number.
+If you're with HSBC, you can find this number at the top of bank statements near your account number.

-The international equivalent of a sort code, this is the unique identifying code of a bank.
-If you want to make an international transfer, you need to know the BIC of the individual’s bank the money is being sent to.
+This is the unique identifying code of a bank, the international equivalent of a sort code.
+If you want to make an international transfer, you need to know the BIC for the bank where the money is being sent.
 BICs are also known as SWIFT codes.

 Currency accounts allow you to hold and manage your foreign currency in one place.
 This account is separate from your current account and allows you to:

 The benefit of a currency account is you can send money outside the UK without any exchange rates involved.
-For example, if you hold a euro account and need to make a payment for accommodation in euros.
+For example, if you hold a euro account you could use it to pay for holiday accommodation in euros.

 There are no charges for opening an HSBC Currency Account.